enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/hibernateclient.rst

 version**.
 The non-jta-datasource alias can be named anything you want (you may even want to redefine completely the datasource here, not using JNDI - see the Hibernate reference for the properties to set to do so).

+.. warning:: the use of the <jar-file> tag is only allowed if the application package is an ear file, not a war.

 Optional parameters
 ++++++++++++++++++++++++